AkhmetovOlzhass/modify-ai/README.md

 ## 🛠 Installation

 1. Clone or download this repo
-2. Open `chrome://extensions/`
+2. Open `chrome://extensions/` in the upper right corner
 3. Enable "Developer mode"
 4. Click "Load unpacked"
 5. Select the `moodify-ai/` folder